WVCSergkart/WVC_TrueXenotypes/README.md

 Each of the features is presented as options and can be enabled/disabled in the settings.

 # Warning
-The mod is experimental, it was made with minimal impact on performance in mind.
+The mod is experimental.
+Although it was made with a focus on minimal impact on performance, it may behave strangely with mods.
 It was tested on most vanilla mechanics, including implantation, pregnancy, duplication and other similar ones.